Coastal Command Crusader: 1/48th Tamiya Beaufighter Mk.VI

 Build Inspiration:

-I purchased another excellent decal set from Aviaeology, "RCAF Beaufighters Canadians in Coastal Command#1" for this project.
-I had a Tamiya Mk.VI in the stash (although the TF.X would have been ideal) As usual these decals come with excellent references and photos to build several iterations of this aircraft through its career with RCAF 404 Squadron.
+I purchased another excellent decal set from Aviaeology, "RCAF Beaufighters Canadians in Coastal Command #1" for this project.
+I had a 1/48th Tamiya Beaufighter Mk.VI in the stash (although the TF.X would have been ideal).
+As usual, the Aviaeology decals provided excellent references and photos to build several iterations of this Beaufighter aircraft through its career with RCAF 404 Squadron.

 Through its four years of wartime service RCAF 404 squadron faced many challenges, such as 18 base moves, while excelling in its duties, such as protecting the west flank of the D-Day invasion by taking on three deadly destroyers.
 The squadron also suffered greatly, Black Friday's loss of 6 of 11 aircraft during a mission on Friday February 9, 1945 was its worst day.
 During WWII, 404 Squadron's "Roll of Honour includes 116 names, commemorating those killed in action.
 Awards include two Distinguished Service Orders (DSO), one George Medal (GM), sixty Distinguished Flying Crosses (DFC) and ten Distinguished Flying Medals (DFM).